-These Coconut Cream Pie Cookie Cups are just like your favorite Coconut Cream Pie but in a cookie form!
-A graham cracker crust with a coconut cookie, coconut pudding filling and whipped cream on top.
-You won’t be able to stop at just on.
+Coconut Cream Pie Cookie Cups are just like your favorite Coconut Cream Pie but in a cookie form.
+These cookies are made with coconut pudding filling and topped with whipped cream.
+You won’t be able to stop at just one!

 These Coconut Cream Pie Cookies are crazy addicting.
 I can’t say that I have had many coconut cream pies in my life, but I have decided that I have to try it ASAP, this might be a new addiction.

 These cookies have a buttery graham cracker crust and a coconut pudding cookie filled with a coconut mousse and topped with fresh whipped cream.
 Plus, there is a little bonus toasted coconut on top.
 Since I originally wrote this recipe, I’ve become quite obsessed with cookie cups.

 I read through a ton of different recipes to find out what makes a coconut cream pie what it is.
 There are so many variations out there that I can’t say I know.
 So I decided to take a shot at it and see what I could come up with.